 Khashlama refers to a traditional boiled meat and vegetable dish.
 It’s a simple but time-consuming dish made with beef or lamb that’s boiled for several hours with onions, garlic, bay leaves, black peppercorn, and salt.
 It’s popular in the Kakheti region of Georgia where it’s almost always served at supras.

 Khashlama is consumed in both Armenian and Georgian cuisines.
-Its roots are disputed with some claiming that it’s Armenian in origin while others say it’s a Georgian dish.
+Its roots are disputed with some claiming that it’s an Armenian dish while others say it’s Georgian in origin.

 Nuts like walnuts, almonds, or hazelnuts are strung together and repeatedly dipped in the fruit syrup known as tatara.
 They’re air-dried and dipped over and over until they form a waxy fruity buildup.
 Nuts are the most common ingredient but they can also be made with dried fruit like apples, peaches, or plums.